jhpyle/docassemble/_docs/questions.md

   table.
 If you set `table css class` to `table table-bordered, thead-dark`, then the `<table>` will have the class `table table-bordered` and the `<thead>` will have the class `thead-dark`.
+* The `navigation bar html` lets you add HTML to the navigation bar.
+The HTML will be inserted into a `<ul class="nav navbar-nav">` element, so for best results, the [HTML] should consist of one or more items in a form like `<li class="nav-item"><a class="nav-link" href="/some_link">Label</a></li>`.
+For more information about how these [CSS] classes work, see the documentation for the [Bootstrap Navbar].
+On small screens, the HTML is shown when the user clicks the toggler icon.
+You may wish to use `d-none d-md-block` classes to hide the HTML when the screen is small.
+Make sure your HTML does not contain any errors, or else the [HTML] of the entire screen could be affected.

 There are a variety of ways that you can specify what content should appear in these areas.
 These ways range from question-specific